-Fresh and delicious, the Israeli Salad is a really simple side dish to prepare perfect to accompany not only the typical Israeli and Middle Eastern dishes such as falafel and kebab and the inevitable Pita, but also with any other dish such as grilled chicken, or a nice steak .
+Fresh and delicious, the Israeli Salad or palestinian salad, is a really simple side dish to prepare perfect to accompany all Middle Eastern dishes such as falafel and kebab and the inevitable Pita, but also with any other dish such as grilled chicken, or a nice steak .

 Commonly called Israeli Salad, in Israel it is known as Salat Katzutz or “chopped salad”.
 Its origins are actually Persian and Turkish.
 In fact, Cucumbers originate from the lands of ancient Persia.
 Their empire pushed to conquer the Middle Eastern lands, bringing this delicious vegetable with them.
 Tomatoes, on the other hand, made their appearance in the 19th century.